-- 1 pound boneless, skinless chicken breast (organic if possible), cut into 1″ cubes
+- 1 pound chicken breast boneless, skinless chicken breast (organic if possible), cut into 1" cubes

-- Rice, Quinoa, Spinach or Zoodles (Zucchini Noodles) to pour the curry over.
+- 2 cups cooked brown rice or try Quinoa, Spinach or Zoodles (Zucchini Noodles) to pour the curry over.

 - Heat oil in a large skillet, adding the onions once hot.

-- Add the curry powder and salt, stirring for about 1 minute until aromatic and spices have covered the onions.
+- Saute onions over medium heat for 6-7 minutes until translucent and browning.
+Add curry powder and salt, stirring for about 1 minute until aromatic and spices have covered the onions.